gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [`memcmp`](https://en.cppreference.com/w/c/string/byte/memcmp) against literals whose lengths the compiler knows.
 An end-tag check compares length and width before one `memcmp`; it does not loop over characters.

 A failed allocation sets a sticky `oom` flag that the machine checks once per token.
-Duplicate attributes also wait until a caller reads `token.attrs`; the specification keeps the first occurrence, and typical tags contain few enough attributes for that scan.
+Duplicate attributes wait until a caller reads `token.attrs`; the specification keeps the first occurrence, and typical tags contain few enough attributes for that scan.
 The pending-token queue uses two fixed slots because the machine emits at most a closing text run followed by the tag that ended it.

-These choices remove allocation, garbage-collector work, and branches from the steady token stream.
+The steady token stream avoids allocation and garbage-collector work, with fewer branches.

 ## Three functions establish one rule

-Escape, unescape, and tokenize combine four decisions.
+The three entry points combine four decisions.
 SWAR checks eight bytes per subtraction, while SIMD checks sixteen per shuffle.
 A scan jumps to the next special byte and sends the intervening span to `memcpy`.
 Text retains its native width and moves as few times as its output permits.
 Width selection, output sizing, and machine selection occur outside the character loop.

-An ASCII page can therefore borrow its input, scan sixteen bytes per step, represent text tokens as offsets, and create a `str` on request.
-Clean text reaches the caller with no intermediate copy.
+An ASCII page can borrow its input and scan a 16-byte block per step.
+Text tokens remain offsets until a caller requests a `str`, so clean text reaches that caller with no intermediate copy.

 ## Three functions become a toolkit

-Escape, unescape, and tokenize became the base of a tree builder, query engines for CSS and XPath, a serializer, a sanitizer, minifiers for HTML, CSS, and JavaScript, metadata extraction, and a URL parser.
-The complete toolkit exposes the next misconception: one optimization cannot explain performance across such different work.
+Escape and unescape joined tokenization as the base of a tree builder, query engines for CSS and XPath, a serializer, and a sanitizer.
+The toolkit includes minifiers for HTML and CSS, plus JavaScript.
+Metadata extraction and a URL parser complete the surface.
+One optimization cannot explain performance across work with such different costs.

 The table compares one representative input per operation.
 The green column is turbohtml.
 Each parenthetical gives the competitor's time divided by turbohtml's time; values above one are slower.
-The [migration guides](https://turbohtml.readthedocs.io/migration/index.html) contain every operation and competitor.
+The [migration guides](https://turbohtml.readthedocs.io/migration/index.html) contain the full operation and competitor set.

 {{< bench-table you=2 nums="3,4" >}} operation | input | turbohtml | a fast peer | a popular peer ; parse | 92 kB page |
 272 µs | resiliparse 282 µs (1.0x) | BeautifulSoup 15.3 ms (56x) ; query (CSS select) | 95 kB page | 1.3 µs | lxml 20.8